 Who are the G&T students at PS/IS 217?
 The G&T program at PS/IS 217 began in 2009 and runs from Kindergarten through 5th grade.
 Residents of Manhattan District 2 and Queens District 30 are eligible to apply and a mix of Roosevelt Island, Manhattan, and Queens students make up the current G&T classes at PS/IS 217.

 How many G&T classes are there at PS/IS 217?
-We currently have a single G&T class in Kindergarten, 1st, 2nd, 3rd, and 5th grade and two G&T classes in 4th grade.
+We currently have one G&T class in each grade from Kindergarten to 5th grade.

 Does the PS/IS 217 G&T program extend to Middle School?
 Currently District 2 does not offer G&T programming in 6th-8th grades.

-How many kindergarten G&T spots will be available for the 2017-18 school year?
+How many kindergarten G&T spots will be available for the 2020-21 school year?
 The PS/IS 217 G&T kindergarten class can accommodate 25 students.
+Class size limits are determined by the NYC Department of Education.

 How many spots will be available in other grades?
-All our G&T classes are currently full.
-Because class sizes increase from 25 in kindergarten to 32 in 1st grade, there are normally 7 openings in 1st grade, with priority given to qualifying siblings of current students.
+All of the G&T classes are currently full.
+Because DOE class size limits increase from 25 in kindergarten to 32 in 1st grade, there are normally 7 openings in 1st grade, with priority given to qualifying siblings of current students.
 Grades 2 and 3 typically only have openings if current families move away.
-The school doesn't usually have projected number of openings until late spring.
+The school does not have the projected number of openings at this time.

 Where do 217 G&T program graduates go to Middle School?
-Students attend many different Middle Schools including Lab Middle School, East Side Middle, Wagner SP, School of the Future, Hunters Point, and PS/IS 217.
+Students attend many different Middle Schools including Lab Middle School, East Side Middle, Wagner Salk School of Science, School of the Future, Hunters Point, and PS/IS 217.

 What curriculum is used in PS 217’s G&T program?
 PS/IS 217 implements a teacher-designed curriculum crafted with our individual students in mind.
-Our innovative curriculum is designed using a wide variety of pedagogical resources including Singapore Math, Ready Gen, Engage NY, and University of Chicago Everyday Math.
+Our innovative curriculum is designed using a wide variety of pedagogical resources including Teachers College Reading and Writing, Singapore Math, and the University of Chicago Everyday Math.
 The Common Core curriculum is used as a guide to ensure students are aligned with the mandated standards.
-Additional to the core academic subjects, enrichment in computer science, art, creative writing, hands-on science, and instrumental music are integrated into the curriculum, supporting academic instruction.
+Additional to the core academic subjects, enrichment in computer science, art, hands-on science, library and instrumental music are integrated into the curriculum, supporting academic instruction.
 Teachers deliver the curriculum using best practices which are refined throughout the year with ongoing professional development.

 My child qualified for G&T but also has an IEP, what service providers do you have?
 If your child qualifies for G&T and has an IEP, our school will help connect you with the services your child requires.
 We have a Physical Therapist, Speech Therapist, Occupational Therapist, School Psychologist, and Guidance Counselors on our team who are ready to assist children with an IEP.